ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

    - When selecting more beatmaps, the distribution between difficulty tiers should be followed.
    - Curators can select multiple beatmaps of the same beatmap set.
 6. Curated beatmaps should be a healthy mix of recent and established content.
-   - At least 25% of the curated beatmap difficulties must have been Ranked within the last 3 months prior the season start.
+   - At least 25% of the curated beatmap difficulties must have been ranked within the last 3 months prior the season start.
 7. Individual curators must not recommend beatmaps they took part in creating.
    - At most 25% of the selected beatmaps can have such an involvement of curators themselves.
 8. Every curated beatmap must be selected before the season begins.
 Once a season has started, beatmaps can not be exchanged anymore.